U-Guneysu/U-Guneysu/README.md

 </p>

 # Hi 👋, I'm Umut Guneysu
-### As a university student, I am actively working on improving myself across various fields.
+### I graduated from university and have decided to focus on improving myself in web development.
 ### You can see the languages ​​and tools I am learning.

-- 🌱 I’m currently learning **JavaScript**
+- 🌱 I’m currently learning **React.js and Bootstrap**

 ---